Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 ```

 And then this runtime can be used in the State Transition Function runner to execute transactions.
-Here's an example of how to do it with `AppTemplate` from `sov-app-template`:
+Here's an example of how to do it with `AppTemplate` from `sov-default-stf`:

 ```rust
     fn new(runtime_config: Self::RuntimeConfig) -> Self {